demartis/conditional-language/README.md

 ## Changelog

+### 1.2.0
+- Injection of current language in Polylang.

 ### 1.1.1, 1.1.2
 - Fixed GitHub links, project name and documentation.
 ### 1.1.0
 - Added dynamic support for any 2-letter language code via URL.
 - Now works with any country-based language slug (not just gb, au, us).